dustinsand/spring-ai-rag-playground/README.md

-Spring AI RAG Example
+Spring AI RAG Playground
 ---
-Simple example to load the entire text of a document into a vector store and then expose an API through which questions can be asked about the document's content.
+The intent of this playground is to experiment with the different embeddings supported by Spring AI to load the entire text of a document into a vector store and then expose an API through which questions can be asked about the document's content.

-Before running the application, you'll need to acquire an OpenAI API key.
+Before running the application for OpenAI, you'll need to acquire an OpenAI API key.
 Set the API key as an environment variable named `OPENAI_API_KEY`.
 E.g.,

 ```